-TSBC is currently operating under its 2018 Extended Producer Responsibility Plan approved by the Ministry on December 7, 2018.
-In this plan, TSBC set new performance measures and targets as reported in Table 6 below, and reporting commitments as reported in Table 7 below.
+TSBC is currently operating under its 2018 Extended Producer Responsibility Plan approved by the Ministry on December 7, 2018 and will continue to do so until its Plan submitted in August 2021 is approved.
+In the current Plan, TSBC set new performance measures and targets as reported in Table 7 below, and reporting commitments as reported in Table 8 below.

-Table 6 Performance Measures, Targets and Results 2021
+Table 7 Performance Measures, Targets and Results 2022

-Performance Measures (as agreed with the Ministry) Annual Targets Performance 1.
-Recovery Rate (Total # Units Collected in reporting year / Total # Units Sold 5 years prior to reporting year) 90% 95% 2.
-The percentage allocation of total tonnes of scrap tires (i.e. all rubber, steel Rubber Recycling 86% Energy Recovery Landfill Rubber Recycling 88% Energy Recovery Landfill 1% and fibre) processed and shipped Steel Fibre 100% 98% 2% Steel 100% 99% 1% Note: on average, rubber accounts for 70% of the total tire weight, with 15% steel and 15% fibre 3.
-Number of collection sites (i.e. registered retailers that will take back a scrap tire from the consumer at the time a new tire is sold) 1,850 1,981 4. a) Total number of retailers and generators in BC that take back orphan tires (R2R) b) Number of R2Rs in each Regional District a) 800 province-wide b) At least 25% of registered retailers in each Regional District are R2R locations a) 777 b) Achieved 5.
-Education and Awareness a) Awareness of where to take scrap tires for safe disposal a) 59% a) 56%
+erformance Measures s agreed with the Ministry) Annual Targets Performance 1.
+Recovery Rate (Total # Units Collected in reporting year / Total # Units Sold 5 years prior to reporting year) 90% 89% 2.
+The percentage allocation of total tonnes of scrap tires (i.e. all rubber, steel and fibre) processed and shipped Note: on average, rubber accounts for 70% of the total tire weight, with 15% steel and 15% fibre Rubber Steel Fibre Recycling 88% 100% Energy Recovery 11% Landfill 1% 2% Rubber Steel Fibre Recycling 89% 100% Energy Recovery 9% 100% Landfill 2% 3.
+Number of collection sites (i.e. registered retailers that will take back a scrap tire from the consumer at the time a new tire is sold) 1,850 2,059 4. c) Total number of retailers and generators in BC that take back orphan tires (R2R) d) Number of R2Rs in each Regional District c) 800 province-wide d) At least 25% of registered retailers in each Regional District are R2R locations c) 775 d) Achieved 5.
+Education and Awareness c) Awareness of where to take scrap tires for safe disposal d) Awareness of where to go to find information on safe disposal locations c) 61% d) 77% c) 47% d) 61%